pg9182/northstar-dedicated/README.md

 # northstar-dedicated

-Docker image for the Northstar dedicated server.
+Docker image for the Northstar dedicated server. **Not ready yet (it'll probably be another day or two).**

 ## Versioning